 Tinted windows require special care to prevent streaks and bubbles.
-Bring your car to Henry’s Auto Detail for a washing and restoration.
+Contact us at Henry’s Auto Detail for tinting, a washing or a restoration.
 Washing tinted car windows is an intricate process that we perform with the utmost care.

 Serving Lynnwood, Edmonds, Mill Creek, Woodway and south Snohomish County